 - Contact details of the data protection officer (DPO)

-- Information about your organisation (data controller)
+- Information about your organization (data controller)

 - Means to access other details upon request (via QR code, for example)